What is the EMALS Association?

-The EMALS members Summit is a Scientific Association designed for senior level attendees from leading Nature product, drug delivery, pharmaceutical and biotechnology organizations, along with highly esteemed members of academic and government institutions.
+The EMALS members Summit is a Scientific Association designed for senior-level attendees from leading Natureal products, drug delivery, pharmaceutical, and biotechnology organizations, along with highly esteemed members of academic and government institutions.
 Delegates typically include:

 Professionals from both the public and private sectors:

 - Clinician/ Doctors

 - Undergraduate and postgraduate students